 Section 2.
 Professional Conduct and Discipline.
 Professional conduct and discipline shall be as prescribed in the AANA Bylaws.

 Section 3.
-Voluntary Supplemental Assessment.
+Dues and Voluntary Supplemental Assessment.
+Dues and payment thereof for the Association shall be such as are stipulated in the Bylaws of the American Association of Nurse Anesthetists.
 The Board of Directors, by a two-thirds vote, may authorize a voluntary supplemental assessment of the members.

-Section 4.
-Honors and Recognition

 ARTICLE IV